Effects of squared four-fermion operators of the Standard Model Effective Field Theory on meson mixing: Renormalization and RG equations

 \subsection{Explicit expressions for the RG equations}

 The RG equations are given in the following (the sum over $ j, k $ indices is left implicit):

+Other dimension-8 operators not shown in Tab.~\ref{tab:dimension_8} (see Ref.~\cite{Murphy:2020rsh} for their complete list) are not considered in the renormalization of double-insertions; see discussion in Sec.~\ref{sec:large_Yukawa_contributions}.

 Note that double-insertions of $ Q^{(3)}_{\ell e q u} $ turn out to be finite.
 (This is the only case found for which the divergence in double-insertions at intermediate stages contains a term proportional to the Levi-Civita symbol.)
+This contradicts Ref.~\cite{Cirigliano:2017tqn}, that claims a divergence and exploits the corresponding leading logarithm to constrain the Wilson coefficient of $ Q^{(3)}_{\ell e q u} $.

 In the RG equations above: $ \mathcal{G} $ correspond to the residue of the $ \epsilon $-pole extracted from the calculation indicated in Eq.~\eqref{eq:identifying_div} times the overall factor seen in Eq.~\eqref{eq:definition_gamma0} (without symmetry and group factors), $ S $ designate symmetry factors, and $ G $ group factors (subscripts $ a, b, c, d $ designate different topologies).
 They are given as follows: